| Design, Innovation,

 weight and the ultimate protection.
 Every rivet and bolt has been

 accounted for and factored in the overall weight and balance of the case.
+Additionally, there were all sorts of accessories or facets inside the case

+that would make the bass safer.
+We looked at everything!
 Sizing.
 Again, we wanted a case that most of the world's basses would

 fit.
 Most people travel with a 3/4 size bass.
 For our new Ultra